Katrine-Marie/InstaScrape/README.md

 });
 ```

-Define a username (or a tag), and a container to display the content.
+Define a username (or a tag), and a container in which to display the content.

 ### Options and defaults

 Mandatory
 * `username`: Username for the account you wish to get data from.
 * `tag`: Alternative to username, you can also define a tag.
-* `container`: An ID of a container, you want the data displayed in.
+* `container`: The selector of a container, you want the data displayed in.

 Optional
 * `items`: Number of items to display.
 Default: 8.